 Pairings are key building blocks in Apache Milagro's crypto libraries and products.
 As examples, BLS signatures feature prominently in Milagro Decentralized Trust Authorities (D-TA), while the M-Pin protocol used in the Milagro ZKP-MFA clients and servers.

 BLS signatures are widely recognized within the cryptocurrency space for their signature aggregation abilities.
-BLS signatures are now going through an IETF submission review standardization process.
+BLS signatures are now going through an IETF submission reviewfirst standardization process.

-The M-Pin protocol, which is a multi-factor authentication protocol built upon zero-knowledge proofs, is widely deployed across cloud infrastructures and in public facing deployments by the UK Government.
+The M-Pin protocolsecond, which is a multi-factor authentication protocol built upon zero-knowledge proofs, is widely deployed across cloud infrastructures and in public facing deployments by the UK Governmentthird.

-Zcash implements their own zero-knowledge proof algorithm named zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge). zk-SNARKs is used for protecting privacy of transactions of Zcash.
+Zcash implements their own zero-knowledge proof algorithm named zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge)fourth. zk-SNARKs is used for protecting privacy of transactions of Zcash.
 Pairings are a key ingredient for constructing zk-SNARKS.

-The Trusted Computing Group (TCG) specifies ECDAA (Elliptic Curve Direct Anonymous Attestation) in the specification of Trusted Platform Module.
+The Trusted Computing Group (TCG) specifies ECDAA (Elliptic Curve Direct Anonymous Attestation) in the specification of Trusted Platform Modulesixth.
 ECDAA is a protocol for proving the attestation held by a Trusted Platform Module (TPM) to a verifier without revealing the attestation held by that TPM.
 Pairing cryptography is used for constructing ECDAA.
-FIDO Alliance and W3C have also published ECDAA algorithms similar to TCG.
+FIDO Allianceseventh and W3Ceighth have also published ECDAA algorithms similar to TCG.

 "Based on the study, the report suggests an approach for including pairing-based cryptography schemes in the NIST cryptographic toolkit.
 As we have seen, pairing-based cryptography has much to offer.
 Pairing-based schemes, such as IBE, provide special properties which cannot be provided through traditional PKI in a straightforward way.
 Therefore, pairing-based cryptographic schemes would make a nice addition to NIST’s cryptographic toolkit.
 In particular, we have focused attention on IBE.
 IBE simplifies key management procedures of certificate-based public key infrastructures.
 IBE also offers interesting features arising from the possibility of encoding additional information into a user’s identity.
 It has been a decade since the first IBE schemes were proposed.
 These schemes have received sufficient attention from the cryptographic community and no weakness has been identified."